This program provides exciting opportunities for students interested in studying advanced mathematics.

 Numerical Analysis

-Select four approved graduate courses, at least two of which are MATH courses.
-112
+Select 12 credits of approved graduate courses, at least 6 credits of which must be in MATH courses.
+1

 Total Credits24